bitovi/academy/src/react-vite/11-controlled-vs-uncontrolled/controlled-vs-uncontrolled.md

 The order form is going to be made up of many input fields with labels.
 Rather than repeat multiple components let’s compose that structure in a single component named `FormTextField`.
-Creating this component will involve using some of what we've learned from prior lessons.
+Creating this component will involve using some of what we’ve learned from prior lessons.

 In this section, we will: